 The overall investment objective of the Foundation is to invest its assets in a prudent manner that will achieve a long-term rate of return sufficient to fund a portion of its annual operating activities and increase investment value after inflation.
 The Foundation diversifies its investments among various asset classes incorporating multiple strategies and managers.
-Major investment decisions are authorized by the board of directors, which oversees the Foundation's investment program in accordance with established guidelines.
+Major investment decisions are authorized by the board's audit and finance committee, which oversees the Foundation's investment program in accordance with established guidelines.